tristanpenman/fpga-basics/README.md

 This repo contains a collection of FPGA projects targeting [Papilio Pro](https://papilio.cc/index.php?n=Papilio.PapilioPro) boards, which are based on the [Spartan 6 LX9 FPGA](http://www.xilinx.com/support/documentation/data_sheets/ds160.pdf).
 The code was written in VHDL using [Xilinx ISE Design Suite 14.7](https://www.xilinx.com/products/design-tools/ise-design-suite/ise-webpack.html) (WebPACK Edition).

 These projects are mostly based on [Introducing the Spartan 3E FPGA and VHDL](https://cdn.sparkfun.com/datasheets/Dev/FPGA/IntroToSpartanFPGABook.pdf) from [SparkFun](https://www.sparkfun.com/).
+Projects are listed in chronological order, based on when I completed them.

 ## Flashy Lights

 The project under [flashy_lights](./flashy_lights) uses the LEDs on the [LogicStart MegaWing](https://papilio.cc/index.php?n=Papilio.LogicStartMegaWing) to display a sequence of patterns that are read from block RAM (configured as a single port ROM).
 It uses a simple counter to loop over addresses in the ROM.
 At each address a pattern of eight bits determines which LEDs are switched on.

-The ROM can found in [flashy.coe](./flashy_lights/flashy.coe).
+The ROM can found in [flashy.coe](./flashy_lights/flashy.coe). c
 ## Segment Counter

 The project under [segment_counter](./segment_counter) uses the seven-segment display on the LogicStart MegaWing to display a hexadecimal counter.
 The segment_counter module uses a 36-bit counter, which is incremented on the rising edge of the clock signal.
 Bits 35-20 are shown on the seven segment display, with bits 35-28 also mapped onto the LEDs.